 If required, the Activair can provide low-temperature comfort heating.
 The maximum water temperature from the appliance is 55°C. As such, radiators should be sized approximately 33% larger than would otherwise be recommended for more conventional forms of heating.
 Alternatively, instruct the end user to programme the heating to come on earlier than with conventional heating, or use double-panelled radiators.

 The use of a thermal store (buffer tank) is required in order to maintain correct water flow rates.
 The store may be a direct or indirect cylinder.
-See figs 6-11 for some example system schematics.
-See page 19 for sizing guidelines.
+See figs 5-10 for some example system schematics.

 UNDERFLOOR HEATING